jpbarraca/pynrf24/README.md

 pynrf24
 =======

-Python port of maniacbug NRF24L01+ library.
+Python port of the RF24 library for NRF24L01+ radios

 Introduction
 ____________

 All methods were ported and most methods prototypes were kept similar.
 This should facilitate the adaptation of existing code.
-Limitations were also ported and unfortunatelly some bugs may have been introduced.
+Limitations were also ported and unfortunately some bugs may have been introduced.

 For more information regarding how to use this library, check the RF24 documentation: http://maniacbug.github.io/RF24/ Most of the information there will also be valid to this library.